cpfaff/rbefdata/README.md

 First load the package.
 It provides you with a set of options.
 You can querry and set these with the `bef_options()` command.
-You should set the URL to the server and your user credentials which are rquired to fetch private data.
+You should set the URL to the server that you want to use.

 #### Setup